 - A study which examined voting preference showed that introducing people to negative information about a political candidate that they favor, often causes them to increase their support for that candidate.

-- A study which examined misconceptions about politically-charged topics (such as tax cuts and stem-cell research), found that giving people accurate information about these topics often causes them to believe in their original misconception more fervently, in cases where the new information contradicts their preexisting beliefs.
+- A study which examined misconceptions about politically-charged topics (such as tax cuts and stem-cell research), found that giving people accurate information about these topics often causes them to believe in their original misconception more strongly, in cases where the new information contradicts their preexisting beliefs.

 - A study which examined parents’ intent to vaccinate their children, found that when parents who are against vaccinating are given information showing why vaccinating their child is the best course of action, they sometimes become more likely to believe in a link between vaccination and autism.

-How understanding the backfire effect can benefit you
+How to reduce the backfire effect

 One study, for example, examined people’s opinions about federal welfare programs.
 The researchers found that the majority of people were highly-misinformed about the nature and scope of these programs, and that interestingly enough, the people who were the least-informed about them generally expressed the highest degree of confidence in their knowledge.

 Furthermore, the researchers found that presenting people with facts about these welfare programs did little to change people’s opinion about them.
 However, in a follow-up study, the researchers discovered that tweaking the way they presented the facts made people respond more positively to the new evidence.

 In this follow-up, people were first asked to estimate the percentage of the national budget that is allocated towards welfare.
-Then, they were also asked what percent of the budget they believe should be spent on welfare.
+Then, they were also asked what percent of the budget they believed should be spent on welfare.

-As such, you need to display the new information in a non-confrontational manner, that allows people to internalize and accept the new facts, by reaching the conclusions that you want them to reach themselves.
-That is, if you actually want to get your point across, attacking the other person for having the ‘wrong’ opinion, no matter how misguided it might be, is unlikely to work, since it will probably just put them in a defensive mindset, where they’re not willing to accept new evidence.
+As such, you need to display the new information in a non-confrontational manner, that allows people to internalize the new facts, and reach the conclusion that you want them to reach themselves.
+That is, if you actually want to get your point across, then attacking the other person for having the ‘wrong’ opinion, no matter how misguided it might be, is unlikely to work, since it will probably just put them in a defensive mindset, where they’re not willing to accept new evidence.